 The Patent Act, 1970: The definition of Appellate Board has been deleted in the definition clause of Section 2 of the Act.
 It is interesting to note that the Proceeding to grant Patent to true and first Inventor in case of wrongfully obtained shall now be heard before the Commercial Court of the High Court or the District Court of each district instead of IPAB.
 Whether every District Court gets the Technical Member/Scientific Advisors for the proceeding is yet to be seen.
 The Revocation and Invalidation Proceeding along with proceeding carrying out of amending of the specification in revocation proceeding shall be heard and addressed before High Court, and Supplementary provision of amendment after grant shall be before Controller of Patent or the High Court.
 The Proceeding for rectification of the register shall be taken before High Court.
 High Court can certify the validity of claims and any person relying upon the certificate in subsequent suits for infringement of that claim can obtain the final order or judgment in his favor.

-The Trademark Act, 1999: The definition of Appellate Board, Bench, Chairperson, Judicial Member, Member, Tribunal, and Vice-Chairperson are deleted in furtherance to the amendment.
+The Trademark Act, 1999: The definition of Appellate Board, Bench, Chairperson, Judicial Member, Member, Tribunal, and Vice-Chairperson are deleted in furtherance of the amendment.
 The definition of ‘prescribed’ now includes the law for proceeding to be taken up in the High Court.
-The Appellate Board (IPAB) was constituted via Section 83 of the Trademark Act, 1999 and under the copyright Act, 1957.
+The Appellate Board (IPAB) was constituted via Section 83 of the Trademark Act, 1999, and under the Copyright Act, 1957.
 Section 83 which sets the law for establishing the IPAB was inserted in the Trademark Act via Act 7 of 2017, S.161 (b).
-The abolishment of IPAB via amendment allows the Registrar or the High Court to separately perform the functions of IPAB.
+The abolishment of IPAB via amendment allows the Registrar of the High Court to separately perform the functions of IPAB.

-The Geographical Indication of Goods (Registration and Protection) Act, 1999: The definition of the Appellate Board and Tribunal are deleted in furtherance to the amendment.
-The amendment allows the Registrar or the High Court to separately perform the functions of IPAB.
+The Geographical Indication of Goods (Registration and Protection) Act, 1999: The definition of the Appellate Board and Tribunal are deleted in furtherance of the amendment.
+The amendment allows the Registrar of the High Court to separately perform the functions of IPAB.
 Any person aggrieved by Registrar’s Order can approach High Court for the redressal.

 The amendments are made to organize the system regarding the protection and effective implementation of Intellectual Property Rights in the Country.